Glossary of AI Development Terms

 Composer

-Section titled “Composer”Cursor’s multi-file editing mode that allows you to describe changes affecting multiple files and see all modifications in a unified interface before applying them.
+Section titled “Composer”Cursor’s multi-file editing interface (now largely merged into Agent mode).
+Describes changes across multiple files in a unified view before applying them.

 Context Window